 Refunds will be granted for students who withdraw from a course according to the following scheme:

-Persons desiring to take a specific course without receiving academic credit may, with permission of the instructor and the office of graduate studies, register as auditors.
+Persons desiring to take a specific course without receiving academic credit may, with permission of the instructor and the Graduate Studies Office, register as auditors.

 Trinity College is proud to be a member of the Hartford Consortium for Higher Education.
 Other member institutions offering graduate courses include Hartford Seminary, Rensselaer at Hartford, University of Saint Joseph, and the University of Hartford.
 Before enrolling, students should consult their graduate adviser to make sure that the consortium course will be accepted toward a Trinity master’s degree.
 Registration and payment for consortium courses is completed at the institution offering the course.
 All consortium courses are offered on a space-available basis and in accordance with the deadlines and regulations of the host institution.
-Participation requires the completion of special forms; contact the office of graduate studies for further information.
+Participation requires the completion of special forms; contact the Graduate Studies Office for further information.

 Trinity undergraduates who are entering their junior or senior year and whose academic records demonstrate outstanding ability may be permitted to enroll in certain courses for graduate credit with the prior approval of the instructor and the major adviser.
 Undergraduates who enroll for graduate credit are expected to complete the same requirements that apply to graduate students.

-Except for undergraduates who have been accepted for the B.A./M.A. program in neuroscience, Trinity undergraduates who take graduate courses to satisfy the requirements of the bachelor’s degree may not later elect to use these courses toward the requirements of a Trinity master’s degree.
+Except for undergraduates who have been accepted for the B.A./M.A. program in neuroscience or in American studies, Trinity undergraduates who take graduate courses to satisfy the requirements of the bachelor’s degree may not later elect to use these courses toward the requirements of a Trinity master’s degree.